 Step 1: Input of Water Sample Data

-Just after program start the input panel opens into which you can enter the parameters of the aqueous solution: pH, temperature, and the element concentrations.
+Just after starting the program, the main input panel opens where you can enter the parameters of the aqueous solution: pH, temperature and, of course, the element concentrations.

-Alternatively, you are able to load an existing aqueous solution (input water) by click on button Open.
-In this example we select the file gw.sol (groundwater sample).
+Alternatively, you can load an existing aqueous solution (input water) by clicking the Open button.
+In this example we select the file C9.sol.1

 The content of this file feeds the window as shown in the right screenshot.
-In the top line you find the name of the solution: gw (where the file extension
+In the top line you find the name of the solution: C9 (where the file extension

 sol is skipped).

-There are to possibilities to start a sequence of hydrochemical calculations:
+There are two possibilities (two buttons) to start a sequence of hydrochemical calculations:

-- Button Start: Charge balance, chemical equilibrium without/with minerals, carbonate-calcite system, etc.
+- Start: charge balance, chemical equilibrium without/with minerals, carbonate-calcite system, etc.

-- Button Reac: Addition of chemicals, pH calculations, titration curves
+- Reac: addition of chemicals, pH calculations, titration curves

 Step 2: Charge Balance Error (CBE)

-The very first plausibility check inspects the cation-anion balance.
-The result is displayed as CBE shown in the right image.
+The very first verification checks the cation-anion balance.
+The result is shown as CBE in the right image.

-In this example the charge-balance error of 0.33% is really small, which indicates an analysis of excellent quality.
-Nonetheless, there is always the possibility to establish full charge balance, i.e. an equilibrium solution with CBE ≈ 0.
+In this example, the charge-balance error is -0.77%, caused by a small excess of anions.
+It is now possible to establish full charge balance, i.e., an equilibrium solution with CBE ≈ 0.

-Technically, the program performs two subsequent calculations before the results are displayed in the right panel:
+Technically, the program performs two subsequent calculations before displaying the results in the right panel:

-If the water is supersaturated with one or more minerals the corresponding mineral(s) will precipitate (as indicated in Output 2).
-Precipitation is often accompanied with changes of pH, and these changes are displayed too.
-(In the present example, however, the amount of precipitated Fe(OH)3 is too small to alter the pH.)
+In this case, the water is supersaturated with calcite (which precipitates as indicated in Output 2).
+Precipitation is often accompanied with changes of pH, and these changes are also displayed.

-By click on button next you obtain the complete aqueous composition of the input and output waters (Step 3).
+By clicking on next ≫ you will get the complete aqueous composition of the input and output waters.

 Step 3: Output Table

 The structure of the output table in the right screenshot is explained here.
-It contains three water compositions labeled as Input, Output 1 and Output 2:
+It contains three water compositions labeled as:

 Input.
 This column represents the input water (raw data).